aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 </details>

 ### Test your Amazon Lex enabled Amazon Connect contact flow
 Now re-test the contact flow and Amazon Lex integration with authentication enabled.
+Dial your Amazon Connect contact center phone number again to confirm functionality.
 When asked for your pin code enter the last four digits of the mobile number you are calling from.